wiloon/blog/content/post/archive-1/2014-04-08-broadleaf-jboss-7.md

 Assumptions:

-You&#8217;re using 3.1.1-SNAPSHOT (or 3.1.1-GA, when available)
+You're using 3.1.1-SNAPSHOT (or 3.1.1-GA, when available)

-You&#8217;re using MySql (you can swap out the instructions below with the driver and JDBC information applicable to your RDBMS)
+You're using MySql (you can swap out the instructions below with the driver and JDBC information applicable to your RDBMS)

-You&#8217;re launching JBoss using the standalone configuration
+You're launching JBoss using the standalone configuration

-You&#8217;re installing the Broadleaf Commerce Heat Clinic demo on JBoss (or a project based on the Heat Clinic demo)
+You're installing the Broadleaf Commerce Heat Clinic demo on JBoss (or a project based on the Heat Clinic demo)

-If you&#8217;re using JRebel, make sure you&#8217;re using version 5.5.1 (or later), as earlier versions cause significant delays during JBoss startup
+If you're using JRebel, make sure you're using version 5.5.1 (or later), as earlier versions cause significant delays during JBoss startup

 Configure JBoss